vacuumlabs/trezor-firmware/core/src/apps/cardano/README.md

 #### Multi-sig transaction

 Represents a multi-sig transaction using native scripts.
 Script credentials must be used in certificates and withdrawals when signing a multi-sig transaction.
 Ordinary (1852') witness requests are not allowed and all the witness requests are shown.
-Transaction cannot contain a pool registration certificate.
+Transaction cannot contain a pool registration certificate or items related to Plutus script evaluation (collateral inputs and required signers).

+#### Plutus transaction

+The signing mode intended for transactions containing Plutus script evaluation.
+Plutus scripts may access all transaction items and make decisions based on them, therefore all items must be shown to the user.
+Since Plutus scripts may have many unforseen use cases, we put no further limitations on transactions (except forbidding pool registration certificates).
+Stake credentials in certificates and withdrawals may be given as key paths, key hashes or script hashes.

 ### Single account model